marina601/discover-malta/TESTING.md

 - Click on the "Edit" button from the "View Reviews" page or the "Trip Details" page
 - Confirm user review is displayed correctly
-- Toast notification tells teh user which review they are updating
+- Toast notification tells the user which review they are updating
 - Confirm the form is displayed correctly
 - Confirm the form also lets the user know what is the current rating given to the review
 - To update the review the user has to fill in the required fields (rating and review title)
-- Delete the review title, click submit button confirm the user is asked to fill in the rating and then the review title before the form is submitted.
+- Delete the review title, click submit button, confirm the user is asked to fill in the rating and then the review title before the form is submitted.
 - Once all the required fields are entered and the form is submitted, the user is being redirected to the "View Reviews" page.
 - Toast notification lets the user know their review has been updated.
-- Confirm the updated date is now updated and displayed in the reveiw card.
+- Confirm the updated date is now updated and displayed on the review card.
 - Log out and modify the url to /accounts/edit_review/25, confirm the user is redirected to the login page.

 ![update-review-form](readme-files/images/update-review.jpg)